Marie Serneholt

 Marie Eleonor Serneholt ([maˈriː ˈsæ̂ːɳɛˌhɔlt]; born 11 July 1983) is a Swedish singer and model.
-She was a member of the Swedish pop band A*Teens from 1998 to 2004, and briefly pursued a solo recording career after the band dissolved.
+She is a member of the Swedish pop band A*Teens which reunited in 2024, and briefly pursued a solo recording career after the band disbanded in 2004.

 Career

 A*Teens (1998–2006)

 In 1998, Serneholt signed a recording deal with Stockholm Records (part of Universal Music Group) along with her bandmates Sara Lumholdt, Dhani Lennevald, and Amit Sebastian Paul.
 Together they performed as the A*Teens.
 In 1999, they released their first single, a cover of Swedish pop group ABBA's Mamma Mia.
 The single topped the charts in Sweden for eight consecutive weeks, and achieved international success.

 By 2000, the A*Teens' first album, The ABBA Generation, had sold two million copies, and they became one of the most internationally successful Swedish pop bands.
 By 2001, the group had sold more than six million albums.
 In 2004, it released a Greatest Hits album, and in 2006 the group broke up.